|

 Research Is Being Conducted on Fibromyalgia?

-The NIAMS is sponsoring
+NIAMS is sponsoring research that will increase

-research that will increase understanding of the specific
+understanding of the specific abnormalities that cause and

-abnormalities that cause and accompany fibromyalgia with the
+accompany fibromyalgia with the hope of developing better

-hope of developing better ways to diagnose, treat, and
+ways to diagnose, treat, and prevent this disorder.

-Recent NIAMS studies show
+Recent NIAMS

-associated with fibromyalgia.
-At Brigham and Women's
+cortisol may be associated with fibromyalgia.
+At Brigham and

-these studies will increase understanding about fibromyalgia
+hoped that these studies will increase understanding about

-and may suggest new ways to treat the disorder.
+fibromyalgia and may suggest new ways to treat the disorder.

 NIAMS research studies are